-- On April 12, 2016 the Corporation entered into an agreement with Heaney Assets Corp. ("Heaney") to settle all amounts outstanding under a long term facility (the "Loan-2") which included principal balance due in the amount of \$20.8 million and accrued interest.
+- ➤ On April 12, 2016 the Corporation entered into an agreement with Heaney Assets Corp. ("Heaney") to settle all amounts outstanding under a long-term facility (the "Loan-2") which included principal balance due in the amount of \$20.8 million and accrued interest.
 Pursuant to the agreement, on September 9, 2016 the Corporation issued 11,500,000 Common Shares to Heaney at a price of CAD\$0.21 (USD\$0.16) per common share with a market value of \$1.9 million; and paid a success fee to an agent for negotiating the terms of the agreement with Heaney, which consisted of a cash payment of \$1.0 million and the issuance of 500,000 Common Shares at a price of CAD\$0.21 (USD\$0.16) per common share with a market value of \$81 thousand.
-For the third quarter and year-to-date 2016, the Corporation recorded expenses in the amount of \$1.1 million in connection with the success fee paid in cash and shares to an agent for negotiating the terms of the settlement of the Loan-2. - For the third and nine months ended September 30, 2016, the Corporation recorded one-time income and gains totaling \$113.6 million associated with the acquisition and restructuring transactions noted above, including the \$81.5 million gain on Acquisition, the \$8.5 million in income from discounted future dividends due from Baghlan and the \$23.6 million of net realized gains from debt restructuring transactions.
+For the year ended December 31, 2016, the Corporation recorded expenses in the amount of \$1.1 million in connection with the success fee paid in cash and shares to the agent for negotiating the terms of the agreement and recorded a gain of \$24.1 million in connection with the settlement of the Loan-2. - For the year ended December 31, 2016, the Corporation recorded one-time income and gains totaling \$113.6 million associated with the acquisition and restructuring transactions noted above, including the \$81.5 million gain on Acquisition, the \$8.5 million in income from discounted future dividends due from Baghlan and the \$23.6 million of net realized gains from debt restructuring transactions.